Saaqlainn/Frontend-Mentor-Junior/README.md

-# Frontend Mentor - Order Summary Card Solution.
+# Frontend Mentor Junior - Testimonial Grid.

 Hi!✋ This Is The Solutions To The Order Summary Card Solution On Frontend Mentor.